zachhannum/the-word-of-iron/manuscript/chapter_9.md

 Others around the table took more serving trays from the center, helping themselves then passing them around in a similar fashion.
 The meal included a variety of cooked vegetables, a different kind of meat, this one grilled with a brown gravy, and a dark, fluffy bread, round in shape and mostly hollow on the inside.

 For a time, they ate in silence, only the occasional clink and scrape of silverware against ceramic.
-It seemed to Rykker that the others felt similarly to him---it had been a long while since they had had a moment of peace.
+It seemed to Rykker that the others felt similarly to him—it had been a long while since they had had a moment of peace.
 A moment to relax.

 He studied Mara, who sat at the head of the table.
 She had taken some food, but had barely eaten any of it.
 Rykker wasn't sure what to make of her.
 In the presence of Vanen, there had been an overwhelming sense of *wrongness*.
 Marcus and Viggo had mentioned it as an almost physical reaction, and while it hadn't been that extreme for him, there *was* something.
 Some feeling that he had.
 To him, the feeling was akin to walking through a house that was on a slant, as if it hadn't been built properly.
 Something broken that couldn't be fixed unless it was destroyed.
 On the other hand, Vanen had known what Sev was.
 An Aeonnar.
 He seemed to have answers to questions that Rykker had been asking since the day he had dug Sev from the dirt.